torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 In this post, we'll dive deep into the best practices we've adopted for dockerizing our Rust applications.

-Our [Containerfiles](https://docs.docker.com/engine/reference/builder/), _commonly called a `"Dockerfile"`_, are stored in the roots of the our two main rust repositories, for reference:
+Our [Containerfiles](https://docs.docker.com/engine/reference/builder/), _commonly called a `"Dockerfile"`_, are stored in the roots of our two main rust repositories, for reference:
 - Torrust-Tracker [Containerfile](https://github.com/torrust/torrust-tracker/blob/develop/Containerfile).
 - Torrust-Index [Containerfile](https://github.com/torrust/torrust-index/blob/develop/Containerfile).